Guilherme-del/uniararas/c++/POO-II/bim01/aula06/readme.md

-#How To Run Code:
+# How To Run Code:

--Navigate to the directory where your files are located using the terminal.
+- Navigate to the directory where your files are located using the terminal.

--To compile all files and create an executable, you can use the following command:
+- To compile all files and create an executable, you can use the following command:

 `g++ -o musical Musica.cpp MusicaMP3.cpp MusicaLP.cpp MusicaCD.cpp BancoDeDados.cpp main.cpp`

--To run:
+- To run:

 `./musical`